 Stacking production: Vertical Farming

 So far, urban gardening is mostly for private use and does not suffice to contribute to the steadily growing demand of cities worldwide, but especially on the African and Asian continent.
-More complex systems than private urban gardening are necessary.
+More complex systems than private or public urban gardens are necessary.
 That is why interest is turning towards vertical farming, which has been pioneered in Singapore since the opening of the first commercial vertical farm in 2012.
 In the middle of the city, farmers use stacked rather than horizontal production.
 In shelves, racks and on several floors, food like fruit, vegetables, wheat and fish are grown.
 LED lamps create bright lighting which allows lettuce to grow to full size within 15 rather than 30 days, for example.
 Estimates say that a 30-floor-farm could produce enough food for 50,000 persons.
 However, current vertical farms are only a few floors high.

 One of the biggest advantages of vertical farming is the quick, efficient and space-saving production design of many different aliments.
 They have a low need for resources, since plants are being nourished by rain water mixed with minerals, but without fertilisers.
 Transportation routes to the customer are short.
 Production, refining and delivery create new jobs in cities.
 There are plans for these modern urban farms to cover their own energy needs through wind turbines or solar cells on the roof.